Parakeet

-A bird owner's guide to the parakeet
+A Guide to the Parakeet

 The parakeet, also known as a budgie or budgerigar, is a small form of parrot with a flat tail, a small bill and striping on the head and wings.
 Graceful and energetic, parakeets are flock birds and tend to be very social, both with each other and with their human companions.